99sami/DMS_Blog/posts/first-blog-post.md

 Then there is Persia, who is my personality when I'm on stage performing or when I have to step up.
 I am involved in the Ballroom queer scene here in Naarm and a part of the House of DIESEL who are my chosen family.
 We do a lot of work for the scene here holding balls, vogue nights, performances, workshops, community sessions etc. This side of me is very outgoing and when I'm performing I completely tap into her essence.

+I find the difference between sami and persia quite interesting so i wanted to theme my video around the different sides while showing my life, family and friends.